openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

       }
 ```

-The body graph inputs have the following meaning:
-1. The "current iteration" number which is an integer scalar number.
+1. The body graph first input called "current iteration" is an integer scalar number specifying current iteration number.
 The iteration number starts from 0 and incremented by one for each iteration.
-2. The "termination condition" which is a boolean scalar value.
-This value is provided from the corresponding input of the Loop operation for the first iteration and calculated in the body graph for the consequent iterations.
+1. The body graph first output called "termination condition" is a boolean scalar value.
+This value is used to decide whenever to perform the next iteration or not.

 Loop operation description in the IR has regular sections: `input` and `output`.
 They connect Loop body to the outer graph and specify termination condition(s).
 Loop operation description in the IR also has several special sections: `body`, `port_map` and `back_edges` similar to the ones from the TensorIterator operation but having some important features described below.